New Voting System to Debut in the November 5, 2019 election

 The new ballot format for ranked-choice voting contests is a grid, with the names of candidates listed in the left column and rankings in the top row.
 Voters can rank all available candidates in a given contest – up to a maximum of 10 candidates – using the columns on the ballot to indicate their choices.

 To vote for a qualified write-in candidate who is not listed on the ballot, voters can write the person's name in the space at the end of the candidate list and fill in the oval for the rank.

-We invite you to practice marking a ranked-choice contest using the Interactive Ranked-Choice Voting Practice Ballot! (coming this April)
+We invite you to practice marking a ranked-choice contest using the Interactive Ranked-Choice Voting Practice Ballot! (coming soon)